-And for the first few scenes I was aghast.
-It’s a spot-on impersonation, albeit in a ludicrous, spoof kind of way.
+And for the first few scenes I suffered vicarious embarrassment.
 Even Larraín admitted he initially thought Portman’s accent was “too much.”
 If this had been a more conventional picture, (imagine a ten-part Netflix series entitled Camelot) it might have been disastrous.

 When Claire Foy was asked about getting the young Queen Elizabeth’s cut-glass 1950s accent right for The Crown, she said it would sound so alien today, they went with a “modulated” version instead.

-Perhaps Portman could have tried a similar approach, but a strange thing happens once Jackie’s bubble has encircled the viewer; the diabolical lead performance almost becomes a grotesque strand in Levi’s discordant score.
-The actress is terrific in this crazy, mannered straitjacket, every gesture and inflection both significant and strange, her only false note the row with brother-in-law Bobby (Peter Sarsgaard).
+Perhaps Portman could have tried a similar approach, but a strange thing happens; the diabolical lead performance becomes another string in Levi’s discordant score.
+The actress is terrific in this crazy, mannered straitjacket, every gesture and inflection both significant and strange, her only false note the row with brother-in-law Bobby.

-Portman and Kennedy aren’t a great physical match, but even that works – the tiny, frail figure of Portman swallowed up by shock and grief.
-She looks like a little girl lost clopping about in Kennedy’s heels and bouffant hair, like she raided the dressing-up box.
+Portman and Jackie aren’t a perfect physical match, but even that works – the tiny, frail figure of Portman swallowed up by shock and grief.
+She looks like a little girl clopping about in Kennedy’s heels and bouffant hair, like she raided the dressing-up box.